5 Steps to Break Free from the Binge-Restrict Cycle

 Stage 3: Deprivation

-You may find yourself obsessively browsing recipes online or skipping social activities because you don’t feel like you can “control” yourself when you’re out.
-Even if you don’t skip the event, you’ll worry and obsess about the food the whole time.
+It’s also common to skip social activities because you don’t feel like you can “control” yourself when you’re out.
+Even if you don’t skip the event, you might worry and obsess about the food the whole time.

 If you find that you’re preoccupied with food, check out our article about how to stop thinking about food all the time.